 Gary D. Schmidt teaches creative writing, children's literature, and medieval literature at Calvin University.
 He is the author of some two dozen books for young readers, among them the Newbery-Honor-winning The Wednesday Wars, the Newbery Honor and Printz Honor-winning Lizzie Bright and the Buckminster Boy, and the National Book Award finalist Okay for Now.
 A complete list of Gary's books can be found here.
 His university press books include a study of the early American writer Hannah Adams, the image of the mouth of hell in medieval art and literature, and the beginnings of American children's books in the 1930s.
 He lives in Alto, Michigan.

-Jason Stevens has over a decade of college-level teaching that includes classes that range from Shakespeare or World Mythology to Advanced Workshop in Poetry Writing.
+Jason Stevens is a professor of English at Cornerstone University in Grand Rapids, MI, where he lives with his wife and daughter.
+He has over a decade of teaching that includes classes from Shakespeare or World Mythology to Advanced Workshop in Poetry Writing.
 An Aquinas graduate, he received his Ph.D. in Literature and Political Philosophy in 2017 and now serves as director of Cornerstone University’s Writing Center.
 He also leads the Ireland/Northern Ireland study abroad program.
 In 2021, he participated in Faber and Faber’s Academy, and is now pitching his debut YA novel.

 Michael Stevens has a Ph.D. in Literature from the University of Dallas, and has taught in the Humanities Division at Cornerstone University since 1997.
 He wrote his dissertation on T.S.
 Eliot, but in recent years he has devoted his scholarly focus to the farmer-novelist-poet Wendell Berry, most notably in the book Wendell Berry and the Cultivation of Life (Brazos Press), written with colleague Matt Bonzo.
 His not-so-secret side interest is the history of baseball, especially in the nineteenth century, and was a longtime contributor to Books & Culture on this topic.
 He and his wife Linda have three adult children and a bevy of cats.